Hollywood films including All the President’s Men, Lincoln, Dave and White House Down have popularised the USA’s imposing capital city.

 It’s the attention to detail that makes The Jefferson so special.
 The guest-only library has to be seen to be believed!

-Do you have any tips for top things to see and do in Washington DC?
+Do you have any tips to add to our Washington DC travel guide?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock